 You learn something new every day, as they say.
 Why not work out how to cement your feet and get ahead of the game before we roll into 2018.
 Companies should be re-shaping and be shifting into the digital world.
 In the not so distant future, the cloud will be everywhere and used for everything.
 Ok, so we’ve addressed the growth of the cloud, let’s focus our attention on LMS.

 Let’s tackle the abbreviation first, LMS stands for Learning Management System.
 Its a software application for the administration, documentation, tracking, reporting, and delivery of educational courses or training programs.
 LMS can help with onboarding, retention, training, legal compliance, continuing education, and more.

 Technology has innovated learning.
 The LMS Market is expected to grow to AUD 20.55 BILLION by 2021.
 As the LMS market becomes more established in education and business, it’s important to know that you are keeping up with the trends.

-LMS has made it easier than ever for all types of organisations to create, update, organise and distribute courses to boost learners’ engagement and knowledge retention.
+LMS has made it easier than ever for all types of organizations to create, update, organize, and distribute courses to boost learners’ engagement and knowledge retention.
 From videos to live-virtual classrooms, to online learning materials that are available anytime, anywhere, technology has shaken up how people engage and process information.

 When it comes to LMS you can’t jump in all guns blazing in the search for the biggest, shiniest techie system.
 Let’s head back to basics and work out what you need to consider when choosing which system to invest in for LMS.